-The Coordinating Director (Mr. Fernando D'Ornellas) is also Chairman of the Appointments, Remuneration and Corporate Social Responsibility Committee, and a member of the Auditing and Compliance Committee.
+The Coordinating Director (Mr. Fernando D'Ornellas) is also Chairman of the Appointments, Remuneration and Sustainability Committee, and a member of the Auditing and Compliance Committee.

-The only Executive Director of the Company (Mr. Gabriel Escarrer Jaume) is not a member of these committees, although he regularly attends the Auditing and Compliance Committee as a guest.
+The only Executive Director of the Company (Mr. Gabriel Escarrer Jaume) is not a member of these committees, although he attends the Auditing and Compliance Committee as a guest.